lizgib/ML_classification_of_Mushrooms/README.md

 7. `04.mushroom_tox.py`: combine all poision Ids into master dataframe for labels
 8. `image_processing05.py`: load and format images to be ready for ML models
-9. `06.SVM_mushrooms.ipynb`: run SVM and plot precision recall 10.`CNN-Final.ipynb`: run CNN
+9. `06.SVM_mushrooms.ipynb`: run SVM and plot precision recall
+10. `08.PCA.py`: Runs a PCA model for our mushroom data
+11. `CNN-Final.ipynb`: run CNN
-11. `VisualizeFinalScript.ipynb`: get visuals from CNN
+12. `VisualizeFinalScript.ipynb`: get visuals from CNN

 ### List of included libraries